Nick1441/COMP3000/README.md

 </p>

 <p align="center">
 <b>MiniBoard is a game for up to 4 players but a minimum of 2.
-The goal is to make it around the board faster than your opponent, make sure to take the right path and beat them in the minigame!
+The goal is to collect crowns faster than your opponent, make sure to take the right path and beat them in the minigame!
 Reach the end first to win then, do it all over again!</b>
 </p>

 </br>